Causes Of Hair Loss

 Female Pattern Baldness/Androgenic Alopecia is a condition that affects many women.
 It can occur through hormonal changes due to menopause, age, or also if there is a family history of male or female balding.
 Over time, the hair follicle will shrink and so the hair will grow thinner and shorter, this will give the appearance of very fine hair and even exposure of the scalp, eventually the hair will stop growing and the hair loss and overall thinning will become more noticeable.
 Female pattern balding is mostly more noticeable on the crown/parting area.

 Alopecia Areata most commonly affects younger women and children.
 The condition is due to an auto-immune response, where the blood in the body forms white cells that attack the hair follicles which produce hair.
-It causes hair growth to stop, and the follicle enters a resting phase of its cycle which leads to hair loss.
+It causes hair growth to stop, and the follicle enters a resting phase of its cycle which is a cause of hair loss.
 Most cases of AA are characterised by a shiny patch of scalp that becomes visible through the hair and feels silky smooth.
 Hair loss from AA can be sudden, developing in just a few days which can be very difficult to adapt to emotionally.

 FRONTAL FIBROSING ALOPECIA